 Vulcana Women's Circus 2009-2011: strategic planning for artistic direction, organisational values, and community development from 2009 onwards.
 Member of Board in Directors in 2011, supporting grant applications and participating in recruitment of Artistic Director.

 Youth Arts Queensland 2008: researched and prepared Cultural Diversity Strategy for State-wide youth arts organization looking to connect to artists from Culturally and Linguistically Diverse (CALD)/People of Color (POC) and Indigenous backgrounds.
 This involved interviews with all staff members, analysis of current organisational practices, and setting up partnerships with local organisations working with young people, ethnic communities, and/or the arts.
 Also supported various administrative tasks, including workshop logistics and resource research.

-Australian Government: Department of Communications and the Arts 2016-Current: peer assessor for grant applications for Catalyst - Australian Arts and Culture Fund
+Australian Government: Department of Communications and the Arts 2016: peer assessor for grant applications for Catalyst - Australian Arts and Culture Fund

 Queensland University of Technology Creative Industries: Widening Participation 2012: administrative and logistical support for university initiative to support and reach out to high schoolers from marginalised and underserved communities.
 Duties included developing a Guide for student-teachers, booking on-campus and in-schools workshops (including inventory and transportation), and supporting research work on arts and education.

 4zzzfm Sponsorships 2012: processed and prepared sponsor giveaways, managed membership perks, and updated 4zzzFM website with information on upcoming events and gigs